 - Participants can complete a Master's degree within a two-year, part-time, program of study

-- Technical elective courses are held in the evening hours or provided on via DVD through CWRU's Instructional Television Network (ITN) to minimize disruption at the workplace and home
+- Technical elective courses are held in the evening hours or can be viewed online.

 - The Program targets currently employed engineers who lend diversity, experience, and richness to the classroom environment